IanFinlayson/exploring-cs/chapter07.md

     it the inputs we tested in step 3 to make sure it gets the same result that we got.

-Because this problem isn\'t *terribly* difficult, many of you could probably have jumped straight into code.
+Because this problem isn't *terribly* difficult, many of you could probably have jumped straight into code.
 The point of this section is to give an example of solving problems this way.
 These steps will be helpful to at least think about when you encounter trickier problems.